-It was quite a relief to see the Cloud integration feature rolled out in the current version of Office – Microsoft Office 2013.
-What disappointed users, however, was the fact that apart from OneDrive, there was no support for other competing cloud services like Dropbox, Google Drive, etc. Fortunately, I came across a tweak that allows you to complete this task effortlessly and lets you add Dropbox to Office 2013/2016.
-It requires no modifications in registry settings – just a click to download a batch file, followed by some relatively easy steps to run the file.
+It is quite a relief to see the Cloud integration feature rolled out in Microsoft Office.
+Cloud support is integral to all Microsoft office apps but apart from OneDrive, there’s little support for other competing cloud services like Dropbox.
+This has fortunately changed.
+You can now add Dropbox to Office.
+It requires no modifications in registry settings – just a little bit of effort followed by some relatively easy steps.